I’m David Rosam, an independent consultant who helps businesses understand the challenges of digital marketing and how to move forward online.

 How did I get here?

 People often ask what makes a Digital Marketer or SEO.
-You need a great grounding in marketing, a creative bent and more than a little technical grounding, too.
+You need a great grounding in marketing, a creative bent and more than a little technical ability, too.
 And the kind of brain that enables you to keep up with a constantly changing professional landscape.

 So, how am I that person?
 A degree in Psychology taught me how to design experiments and test for what works and discover what doesn’t — knowing where you’ll be wasting your time is just as important, in my book.
 But the theory and methodology of science weren’t all I learned.
 I studied how to apply psychology to marketing.
 I sensed it’d come in handy later.